yeyintthu9/multi-label-weather-classification/README.md

 The dataset used for this repository is a combined dataset of [multi-label-weather-dataset](https://github.com/wzgwzg/Multi-Label-Weather-Recognition) and [weathertime-classification-with-road-images from Kaggle](https://www.kaggle.com/datasets/wjybuqi/weathertime-classification-with-road-images).

-## Additional features (logging performance metrics, configuration params and the trained model as Mlflow model format)
+## Additional features

+### logging performance metrics, configuration params and the trained model as MLflow model format

 - This helps you facilitate your development workflow and give you a standard model format to be used in a variety of many downstream tools.
 - You can easily analyze and explore your past trainings including metrics and artifacts via simply